MonoGame/docs.monogame.github.io/articles/tutorials/building_2d_games/03_the_game1_file/index.md

 }
 ```

+The [Update](xref:Microsoft.Xna.Framework.Game.Update(Microsoft.Xna.Framework.GameTime)) method at the moment is not doing much, only checking for input from a controller or keyboard to determine if the game should exit.
+However, the [Draw](xref:Microsoft.Xna.Framework.Game.Draw(Microsoft.Xna.Framework.GameTime)) method is doing more than what it appears to at first glance.

-The first line is executing the `Clear` method of the `GraphicsDevice` property using the color `CornflowerBlue`.
-Recall that the `GraphicsDevice` object is your direct interface between the game and what is rendered to the screen.
-Every time the `Draw` method is called, this line of code of erasing the contents of the game window and refilling it with the color specified.
+The first line is executing the [Clear](xref:Microsoft.Xna.Framework.Graphics.GraphicsDevice.Clear(Microsoft.Xna.Framework.Color)) method of the [GraphicsDevice](xref:Microsoft.Xna.Framework.Graphics.GraphicsDevice) property using the color [CornflowerBlue](xref:Microsoft.Xna.Framework.Color.CornflowerBlue).
+Recall that the [GraphicsDevice](xref:Microsoft.Xna.Framework.Graphics.GraphicsDevice) object is your direct interface between the game and what is rendered to the screen.
+Every time the [Draw](xref:Microsoft.Xna.Framework.Game.Draw(Microsoft.Xna.Framework.GameTime)) method is called, this line of code of erasing the contents of the game window and refilling it with the color specified.
 Without clearing the contents of the screen first, every draw call would draw the new frame render over top of the previous render, and you'd end up with something like the old solitaire win screen

 <figure><img src="./images/solitaire.webp" alt="Figure 3-2: Windows XP Solitaire Win Screen."><figcaption><p><em>Figure 3-2: Windows XP Solitaire Win Screen.</em></p></figcaption></figure>

 While this can make for a neat effect, it's not something you want all the time.
 So, the screen is cleared and refilled with a solid color.
-You can test this yourself by modifying the code to use a different color, such as `Color.MonoGameOrange`, then running the game. (yes, there is a MonoGame Orange color).
+You can test this yourself by modifying the code to use a different color, such as [Color.MonoGameOrange](xref:Microsoft.Xna.Framework.Color.MonoGameOrange), then running the game. (yes, there is a MonoGame Orange color).

 Each time the game loops completes and the game is drawn to the screen, we call this a *frame*.
 So if MonoGame is running the game loop at 60 frames per second, that means it is performing and update and a render of each frame in 16ms.
-Notice that both the `Update` and the `Draw` methods both receive a parameter of the type `GameTime`.
-The `GameTime` parameter provides a snapshot of the timing values for the game, including the amount of time that it took for the previous frame to execute.
+Notice that both the [Update](xref:Microsoft.Xna.Framework.Game.Update(Microsoft.Xna.Framework.GameTime)) and the [Draw](xref:Microsoft.Xna.Framework.Game.Draw(Microsoft.Xna.Framework.GameTime)) methods both receive a parameter of the type [GameTime](xref:Microsoft.Xna.Framework.GameTime).
+The [GameTime](xref:Microsoft.Xna.Framework.GameTime) parameter provides a snapshot of the timing values for the game, including the amount of time that it took for the previous frame to execute.
 This is commonly referred to as the *delta time*.

 *Delta time* allows you to track time accurately for things such as animations and events based on *game time* and not the speed of the processor (CPU) on the machine running the game.
 While in ideal circumstances, the delta time will always be 16ms, there are any number of things that could cause a temporary slow down or hiccup in a frame, and using the delta time ensures that timing based events are always correct.